Global Law Experts Logo

 NAO cited poor governance and risk management as another cause for the delays.
 MoJ made decisions deemed necessary to expedite delivery despite acknowledging they carried additional risks.
 For instance, the department based full costs on estimates taken at an earlier stage.
 It also assessed the delivery timeline based on assumptions.
 Although these measures were taken to push contractors to deliver quickly, they only resulted in time slippage.

-Another contributing factor was the broader government’s failure to prioritise the programme.
+Another contributing factor was the broader government’s failure to prioritize the programme.
 HMPPS was optimistic that the government’s “Project Speed” initiatives aimed at fast-tracking infrastructure projects would help accelerate the expansion programme.
 NAO said MoJ had raised delivery risks early and expected the government to help mitigate risks, such as getting planning permission.
 However, when the foreseen risks materialised, it proved challenging to unblock them.

 In addition to the UK prison system delays causing HMPPS headaches, expansion costs are expected to increase by 40%.
 This unforeseen cost increase is due to high inflation in the construction sector.
 HMPPS and MoJ expect the expansion plan to cost between £9.4 billion and £10.1 billion, which is £4.2 billion more than estimates given in 2021.